Victor Harbor

 Victor Harbor has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Victor Harbor's estimated population is around 5,236.
-This reflects an increase of 716 people since the 2021 Census, which reported a population of 4,520.
-The change is inferred from the resident population of 4,819, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 139 validated new addresses since the Census date.
-This level of population equates to a density ratio of 611 persons per square kilometer.
-Victor Harbor's growth of 15.8% since the 2021 census exceeded the Rest of SA (7.6%), marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 86.0% of overall population gains during recent periods.
+Victor Harbor's population is estimated at around 4,924 as of May 2026.
+This reflects an increase of 404 people since the 2021 Census, which reported a population of 4,520.
+The change is inferred from AreaSearch's estimate of the resident population at 4,892 following examination of ABS ERP data release in June 2025 and validation of 196 new addresses since the Census date.
+This level of population equates to a density ratio of 575 persons per square kilometer.
+The suburb experienced an 8.9% growth since the 2021 census, exceeding the Rest of SA's 5.9%.
+Population growth was primarily driven by interstate migration contributing approximately 86.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Moving forward, demographic trends project an above median population growth for Australia's regional areas.
-The suburb is expected to expand by 656 persons to 2041, reflecting a gain of 3.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data for areas not covered or years post-2032.
+Demographic trends project an above median population growth for Australia's regional areas, with the suburb expected to expand by 692 persons to 2041, reflecting a gain of 13.4% in total over the 16 years.

 Frequently Asked Questions - Population